 Tracy welcomes contact from children and young people, academics and groups looking for help in conducting research.
 She is currently evaluating two projects with Investing in Children; The Decades Project and a Comic Relief-based evaluation.

 Tracy’s main research focuses upon a theory of rights for adolescents which recognises their increased capacity to make decisions as they approach adulthood.
 This has an international law element with an in-depth analysis of the UNCRC, and an emphasis on the articles relating to best interests, evolving capacities and participation.
 This thesis brings together a number of different theories to develop a unique adolescent specific theory applicable across different disciplines.

-Although I am based within a law department, I have multi-disciplinary research interests which fall within social work, health, ethics and education.
-My conference papers and publications reflect this.
-I currently run a research group which brings together those researching children across all faculties at my institution.
+Although previously based within a law department, due to the inter-disciplinary nature of children’s rights, Tracy has research interests which fall within social work, health, ethics and education.
+Tracy’s conference papers and publications reflect this.

 I am a private tutor with many years of experience of teaching a wide range of different subjects including maths, English, French, history, modern studies and psychology.

 I welcome the opportunity to advocate children’s rights – thank you for visiting my blog and please get in touch if you enjoy reading my posts.